bitrise-io/devcenter/_articles/reviews/expose.md

 ---
-title: Exposing env vars and using them in another Step - draft
+title: Exposing env vars and using them in another step - draft
 redirect_from: []
 date: 2018-12-14 10:24:56 +0000
 published: false